ejrgilbert/whamm/docs/src/intro/syntax/primitives.md

 # Primitives #

-`whamm!` offers a small set of primitive types that are useful for performing arithmetic and representing data.
+`Whamm` offers a small set of primitive types that are useful for performing arithmetic and representing data.

 ## Booleans ##

-With only two values, `true`, and `false`, booleans are represented in `whamm!` with the type `bool`.
+With only two values, `true`, and `false`, booleans are represented in `Whamm` with the type `bool`.

 ```
 bool x; // default == false